databricks/tmm/Cookies-DataEng-DAB/README.md

    databricks bundle validate [-p profileName]
 ```

-Depending on the default profile of your CLI setup you might have to add the correct auth profile with [-p profileName].To deploy this project, you need to reference an existing DWH.
-If you don't have one create it now using the Workspace UI and note its ID (here wwwww).
+Depending on the default profile of your CLI setup you might have to add the correct auth profile with [-p profileName].

+To deploy the project, you need to reference an existing DWH.
+If you don't have a DWH, create it now using the Workspace UI and note its ID (here wwwww).

 Then deploy to your production environment (replace wwwww with your warehouse ID):